Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Illustration and discussion

 \subsection{Steady state}

-So far, we have illustrated that the common practice within weak-coupling master equations does indeed work at long times.
-We shall now try to develop an intuition as to \textit{why} it works.
-To that end, let us compute the Uhlmann fidelity between the exact mean-force Gibbs state from Eqs.~\eqref{eq:covariances_coefficients} and the steady state of the weak-coupling master equations discussed above.
+We will now look at steady-state accuracy as a function of temperature and system--bath coupling.
+To do so, we compute the Uhlmann fidelity between the { exact steady state} from Eqs.~\eqref{eq:covariances_coefficients} and the steady state of the weak-coupling master equations discussed above.
 The fidelity between undisplaced single-mode Gaussian states with covariance matrices $\mathsf{\Sigma}_1$ and $\mathsf{\Sigma}_2$ can be readily calculated using the formula \cite{Scutaru1998fidelity}

 where $\varkappa = 4 \det{\left(\Sigma_1+\Sigma_2\right)}$ and $\Upsilon =(4 \det{\Sigma_1}-1)(4 \det{\Sigma_2}-1)$.